sandordargo/sandordargo.github.io/_posts/2021-6-16-multiple-destructors-with-cpp-concepts.md

 As I've learned from [C++ Weekly](https://www.youtube.com/watch?v=A3_xrqr5Kdw), you can use [std::conditional](https://en.cppreference.com/w/cpp/types/conditional).

-[std::conditional](https://en.cppreference.com/w/cpp/types/conditional) lets us choose between two implementation at compile-time.
+[std::conditional](https://en.cppreference.com/w/cpp/types/conditional) lets us choose between two implementations at compile-time.
 If the condition that we pass in as a first parameter evaluates to `true`, then the whole call is replaced with the second parameter, otherwise with the third.

 Here comes the example:
 ```cpp